princessleia1/dog-walker/README.md

 **Dog-Walker** is built for Fitbit Devices: Ionic (348x250) and Versa (300x300).

 ## Compatibility
 **Dog-Walker** currently does not support the new Fitbit Device Versa 2.
-Updates are also reuired for new Fitbit OS SDK V4.1.
+Updates required for latest Fitbit OS SDK V4.1.

 ### TODO:
 - [ ] Add gemini and mira build targets.